- Home

 Key Project Elements

-- Conversion of one digester to W.A.S.
+Conversion of one digester to W.A.S.
 (Waste Activated Sludge) storage provides efficient reuse of existing infrastructure.

-- Hydraulic improvements to existing facilities are being made in order to pass higher flows through the facility.
+Hydraulic improvements to existing facilities are being made in order to pass higher flows through the facility.

 Project Timeline

-During construction there will be little to no impacts to the public.
+During construction there will be little to no impact to the public.
 Water service will work as normal.
 Because the plant is in an industrial area away from neighborhoods and public gathering places, people should not experience disruptions outside of some increased truck traffic in the vicinity of the plant.

 Cost & Funding

-The project is estimated in the $50 million range.
+The project is estimated in the $65-100 million range.
 The project is being funded by incremental ratepayer increases, low-interest loans from the State of Oregon, City funds, and additional funding from the Energy Trust of Oregon.

 This cost is typical of a comprehensive plant upgrade with aging infrastructure designed to meet stringent permitting requirements.
 Advanced technologies and processes will help meet more stringent water quality limits in the upcoming permit.